Battle of Kontum: Final attack on Kontum

+At 03:46 on 27 May, the indirect fire increased throughout the northern defensive perimeter, between 300 and 400 rounds fell by dawn.
+At 05:00, elements of the 53rd Regiment defending the 14th Armored Squadron compound were attacked by sappers.
+This was followed shortly by an attack against the 44th Regiment positions to the west.
+Elements of the 44th and 53rd Regiments, supported by the 8th Armored Squadron, attempted to dislodge the PAVN from the northern compounds.
+At the same time the territorial forces engaged in bitter house-to-house fighting in the southern flank where the PAVN were still dug in inside a school and some houses at the edge of the airfield.

 The battle see-sawed back and forth on 28 May.
 The PAVN occupied bunkers and buildings in sections of the city and were too well fortified to be destroyed by air or artillery attacks.
 However, their ability to launch a sustained attack seemed to be gone.
-With US and RVNAF air superiority, PAVN troops could not receiving adequate food and supplies from their bases in the jungle.
+With US and South Vietnamese air superiority, PAVN troops could not receive adequate food and supplies from their bases in the jungle.

+On 1 June, President Nguyễn Văn Thiệu flew into Kontum to assess the situation firsthand.
+Arriving in the early afternoon, he received a briefing as several PAVN rockets landed a few hundred meters away.
+Throughout the visit, the President frequently shook hands and chatted with the soldiers.
+The visit was regarded as a strong morale boost for the ARVN troops defending the city.
+After completing his visit, the presidential party left later that afternoon.

 On 6 June, the PAVN's B3 Front Command mobilized their last reserve unit, the 66th Regiment to cover the withdrawal of all remaining within the town.

 From 29 May to 8 June the ARVN forces went bunker to bunker cleaning out the remaining PAVN forces.
 On 9 June the city of Kontum was declared fully secure by the 23rd Division Commander, Bá, who had been promoted to Brigadier General.
 The combined efforts of the ARVN troops and US aviation units had finally stopped the massive assault.